Privacy Policy

 The integration always presupposes that the third-party providers of this content process the IP address of the user, since they could not send the content to their browser without the IP address.
 The IP address is therefore required for the presentation of these contents or functions.
 We strive to use only those contents, whose respective offerers use the IP address only for the distribution of the contents.
 Third parties may also use so-called pixel tags (invisible graphics, also known as "web beacons") for statistical or marketing purposes.
 The "pixel tags" can be used to evaluate information such as visitor traffic on the pages of this website.
 The pseudonymous information may also be stored in cookies on the user's device and may include technical information about the browser and operating system, referring websites, visit times and other information about the use of our website, as well as may be linked to such information from other sources.

-• Processed data types: Usage data (e.g. page views and duration of visit, click paths, intensity and frequency of use, types of devices and operating systems used, interactions with content and features); Meta, communication and process data (e.g. IP addresses, timestamps, identification numbers, involved parties); Inventory data (For example, the full name, residential address, contact information, customer number, etc.); Contact data (e.g. postal and email addresses or phone numbers).
-Content data (e.g. textual or pictorial messages and contributions, as well as information pertaining to them, such as details of authorship or the time of creation.).
+• Processed data types: Usage data (e.g. page views and duration of visit, click paths, intensity and frequency of use, types of devices and operating systems used, interactions with content and features); Meta, communication and process data (e.g. IP addresses, timestamps, identification numbers, involved parties); Content data (e.g. textual or pictorial messages and contributions, as well as information pertaining to them, such as details of authorship or the time of creation.).
+Images and/ or video recordings (e.g. photographs or video recordings of a person).

-• Purposes of processing: Provision of our online services and usability.
-Provision of contractual services and fulfillment of contractual obligations.
+• Purposes of processing: Provision of our online services and usability; Provision of contractual services and fulfillment of contractual obligations.
+Office and organisational procedures.

 • Retention and deletion: Deletion in accordance with the information provided in the section "General Information on Data Retention and Deletion".
 Storage of cookies for up to 2 years (Unless otherwise stated, cookies and similar storage methods may be stored on users' devices for a period of two years.).